-A Guide to Self-Levelling Floor Compounds
+A Guide to Self-Levelling Floor Compound

 Hi, I’m Andy Parkin, Managing Director of Speed Screed, a Multi-Award Winning Company based in the UK.
-In this article, I am going to look at how self levelling floor compounds can help you remove any small imperfections in your floor base before laying final floor coverings.
+In this article, I am going to look at how self-levelling floor compounds can help you remove any small imperfections in your floor base before laying final floor coverings.

 Things to consider when using self-levelling floor compounds

 These compounds can be used with almost every kind of screed or concrete substrate, but remember to always consider each installation case by case.